Types of retaining wall

 Landscaping

-The answer to 'types of retaining wall' is that there are several common types of retaining walls homeowners can choose from, each with their own advantages and considerations.
-The most popular options include gravity walls, cantilever walls, anchored walls, and segmental walls.
+The answer to 'types of retaining wall' is that there are several common types of retaining walls used in landscaping projects.
+The most popular options include concrete block retaining walls, poured concrete retaining walls, stone or brick retaining walls, and timber or railroad tie retaining walls.
+Each type has its own unique advantages in terms of durability, appearance, cost, and installation requirements.

 Step-by-Step Guide